yaaaash/Shopping-Cart/readme.md

 * Unique Minimal Design
 * Easy Logic
-* Total is also generated
+* Total amount is also generated